berndsalomon83/h3x4p0d/README.md

 ### 3. Calibrate Servos

-Use the web-based calibration tool at `http://localhost:8001` to:
+Use the web-based configuration tool at `http://localhost:8001` (Calibration tab) to:
 - Map servo channels to leg joints (leg 0-5, coxa/femur/tibia)
 - Test individual servo angles with sliders
 - Auto-assign channels for quick setup
 - Save calibration to `~/.hexapod_calibration.json`

-The calibration server starts automatically with the main server.
+The configuration server starts automatically with the main server.

 For CLI-based calibration (legacy):
 ```bash